-The Payment Services Directive 2 (or PSD2 for short) is a piece of European Union (EU) legislation that comes into force from 14 September 2019.
-It aims to make banking safer, more transparent and more innovative.
+The Payment Services Directive 2 (or PSD2 for short) is a piece of European Union (EU) legislation that came into force from 14 September 2019.

 If it’s EU legislation, will it still apply after Brexit?